-Homework completion is primarily for your benefit and is the key to success in this course.
-If you have difficulty with any aspect of this course, you may post a question in the forum section for the module.
+Assignment completion is primarily for your benefit and is the key to success in this course.
+If you have difficulty with any aspect of this course, you may post a question in the forum section for the module without asking for the answer.